 Vines can also shade walls during their first growing season.
 A lattice or trellis with climbing vines, or a planter box with trailing vines, shades the home's perimeter while admitting cooling breezes to the shaded area.

 Shrubs planted close to the house will fill in rapidly and begin shading walls and windows within a few years.
 However, avoid allowing dense foliage to grow immediately next to a home where wetness and continual humidity could cause problems.
 Well-landscaped homes in wet areas allow winds to flow around the home, keeping the home and its surrounding soil reasonably dry.

-To ensure lasting performance of energy-saving landscaping, use plant species that are adapted to the local climate.
+To ensure lasting performance of energy-saving landscaping, use plant species that are adapted to the local climate, including drought tolerant landscaping in arid regions.
 Native species are best, as they require little maintenance once established and avoid the dangers of invasive species.
 To find the best choices for your area, visit the PlantNative website.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.